Frequently Asked Questions

 Each college and university manages course schedules and registration.
 We recommend checking the institution’s website for information about course registration.

-4. Some institutions have only published department agreements.
+5. Some institutions only have department agreements available.
 What is the difference between a department agreement and a major agreement?

 Articulation agreements are formal agreements between two institutions that define how courses completed at one institution may satisfy requirements at another institution.

-Department and prefix agreements are the simplest course-to-course agreements on ASSIST.
-They display how courses at one institution are articulated to courses at another, organized by course department or prefix.
-These agreements are helpful when users have a specific university course of interest.
+Department and prefix agreements are the simplest type of agreements on assist.org and display course-to-course and series articulation.
+They display how courses at one institution articulate to courses at another, organized by department or prefix.
+Beginning with the 2023-2024 academic year, searching by a sending institution department or prefix became available, whereas prior academic years are limited to searching by the receiving department or prefix only.
+These agreements are helpful when users have a specific institution course of interest.

-Major agreements display specific course requirements for a particular major and community college courses that can be used to satisfy those program requirements.
-Major agreements may also include specific advisories and/or admissions requirement information.
+Major agreements display specific course and institution requirements for a major (left side of the agreement) and the community college courses that can be used to satisfy those program requirements (right side of the agreement).
+Major agreements may also include specific advisories and/or admissions requirements.

-Articulation officers and data managers may begin publishing agreements for a new academic year, beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
-Viewing agreements “by major” is the system default, but when a major agreement is unavailable, viewing agreements “by department” displays instead.
+Articulation officers and data managers may publish agreements for a new academic year, beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
+Viewing agreements “by major” is the system default, but when no major agreements are available, viewing agreements “by department” displays instead.

-This is the default setting for when a university course does not have an established articulation with the community college you are viewing.
-The reason why articulation is not established may vary.
-Consult your campus counselor or the institution’s ASSIST data manager with specific questions.
-Contact information for each institution on assist.org can be found on the ASSIST Resource Center Contact page
+This is the default setting for when a college or university course does not have established articulation with the community college you are viewing.
+Reasons why articulation is not established will vary.
+Consult your campus counselor or the institution’s ASSIST primary data manager with specific questions.
+Contact information for each institution on assist.org is available on the ASSIST Resource Center Contact page

-We recommend contacting the university directly if you need help completing your application.
+ASSIST can only provide information on how to use the assist.org website.
+We recommend contacting the college or university directly if you need help completing your application.

 California State University (CSU)